Samshin - goddess of birth

 Unable to accept this, the daughter of the Dragon King grabbed Samshin’s hair and hit her very hard!

-“Let’s ask the god of heaven to make the judgement,” Samshin suggested.
+“Let’s ask the god of heaven to make the judgment,” Samshin suggested.

 The god gave them each a seed to sow in a desert in the Western Land.